shaunbent/shaunbent/src/blog/why-federated-design-systems-keep-failing/index.md

 - A scale that's small enough to keep coordination overhead manageable
 - Multiple teams that genuinely have overlapping needs, who benefit from shared ownership
 - Teams with dedicated capacity beyond feature delivery to invest in platform work
+- A culture deeply rooted in distributed, collaborative thinking (organisations with strong open-source traditions sometimes have this naturally)

 Most organisations don't have these things in place, and building them requires significant overhead.
 At that point, you're spending the effort anyway, just in a more complicated way.